shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 ## Piazza

-**Give people updates on what's happening on Piazza, instead of leaving posts unresolved.** Our average response time on Piazza is 8-12 minutes.
-Admittedly, this is probably due to some degree of (voluntary) TA overwork, but it's one of the things that our course staff receives the most amount of positive feedback for.
-One tip that I'd personally love to see in other classes: if you're blocked on immediately resolving a post or don't know what the answer is, then respond with a quick "Investigating" or "I've pinged XYZ to look into this" so students don't think you're flat-out ignoring posts.
+**Give people updates on what's happening on Piazza, instead of leaving posts unresolved.** Last semester, our average response time on Piazza was 8-12 minutes.
+Admittedly, this was due to some degree of (voluntary...but unhealthy...)
+TA overwork on our staff, but it's one of the things that students did repeatedly praise in feedback. *I don't think it's healthy or feasible to expect staff response times to be within the ~10 minute range* -- but I do think that it's worth discussing how to reduce response times & unresolved posts while distributing workload across staff.

+One tip that I'd personally love to see in other classes: if you're blocked on immediately resolving a post or don't know what the answer is, then respond with a quick "Investigating" or "I've pinged XYZ to look into this" so students don't think you're ignoring posts!

 > ![](attachments/piazza-updates.png)